pleumann/pasta80/README.md

   * `Inc` and `Dec` for more efficient increasing and decreasing of variables.
   * A simple `Assert` procedure that counts passes/fails and shows the failed line number.

-Since that list sounds quite exhaustive, you might ask what is missing.
+Since that covers most of the functionality of Turbo Pascal 3 you might ask what is missing.
 These are the current limitations:

 * All the remaining compiler directives are not yet supported.
 * `Mark`/`Release` are not currently supported.